mrahmiao/Velociraptor/README.md

 Velociraptor.request(request)
 ```

-### Stubbing requests with VLRStubbedRequest object
+#### Stubbing Requests with an VLRStubbedRequest Object

-With `VLRStubbedRequest` object, you can set the full condition of the requests you want to stub.
+With `VLRStubbedRequest` object, you can set the full condition of requests you want to stub.
 And requests
 with those information you set would be stubbed.

 ```swift